-HYBRID EVENT: You can participate in person at Baltimore, Maryland, USA or Virtually from your home or work.
+HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

-Rohit Rustagi, Speaker at Obesity Conferences
+Rohit Rustagi, Speaker at Obesity Conference

 Alfie Health, United States